-Curt Hennig, brothers Barry and Kendall Windham, and Bobby Duncum Jr. created memorable moments in WCW in 1999 as part of the short-lived stable and country music band, West Texas Rednecks.
+Curt Hennig, brothers Barry and Kendall Windham, and Bobby Duncum Jr. created memorable moments in WCW in 1999 as part of the short-lived stable and country music band, the West Texas Rednecks.
 Everyone involved had a lot of fun with it, and despite them playing the role of heels, they began getting over with the fans.
-That was until "someone with blonde hair" who says "brother" a lot put a squash to it all…
+That was until "someone with blonde hair" who says "brother" a lot put a squash to it all!

 Who were the West Texas Rednecks?